-Post-traumatic stress disorder is a highly challenging and complex mental health condition which can severely impact a person’s relationships, state of mind, physical health and general quality of life.
+Posttraumatic stress disorder is a highly challenging and complex mental health condition, which can severely impact a person’s relationships, state of mind, physical health, and general quality of life.
 For people struggling with PTSD, it can feel like they will never get their happiness back, but treatment is available and recovery is possible.

-‘Moderate’ symptoms of traumatic stress will make a person feel irritable, unfocused, exhausted and have trouble sleeping.
-Severe symptoms will manifest as intrusive memories, night terrors, flashbacks of the traumatic event and tremors.
+‘Moderate’ symptoms of traumatic stress will make a person feel irritable, unfocused, exhausted, and have trouble sleeping.
+Severe symptoms will manifest as intrusive memories, night terrors, flashbacks of the traumatic event, and tremors.

-When we think of PTSD, we often think of war or terrible tragedies, but while these events can certainly cause PTSD, it can also be triggered by more subtle difficulties.
+When we think of PTSD, we often think of war or terrible tragedies, but while these events can certainly cause PTSD, they can also be triggered by more subtle difficulties.
 For example, becoming famous overnight and suddenly having to navigate frenzies of paparazzi and stalkers could trigger symptoms of PTSD.

-Post-traumatic stress disorder (PTSD) is a psychiatric disorder that can develop after a highly distressing and traumatic experience.
+Posttraumatic stress disorder (PTSD) is a psychiatric disorder that can develop after a highly distressing and traumatic experience.
 It is a reaction to psychological trauma which develops in response to actual or threatened extreme danger.

 At Paracelsus Recovery, our PTSD treatment is based upon our core values of empathy and pragmatism.
 We treat one client at a time to ensure that you can receive maximum care and confidentiality.
 Upon arrival, we carry out extensive assessments to identify all physical and psychological issues that have contributed to the PTSD and any other problems the PTSD has created for you.
-Once the assessments are complete, we tailor-make a unique treatment programme designed to address your specific set of needs.
+Once the assessments are complete, we tailor-make a unique treatment program designed to address your specific set of needs.

-Our approach to the treatment of all mental health conditions is focused on holistic medicine, multidisciplinary techniques and pragmatism.
+Our approach to the treatment of all mental health conditions is focused on holistic medicine, multidisciplinary techniques, and pragmatism.
 Our psychiatrist can prescribe medication but would only do so if the symptoms of PTSD remain severe and unchanged after biochemical restoration and intense therapeutic interventions.